SebTarLP/GitOpsTask2/README.md

 Next step is to configure access to DockerHub:
 1. Create Access Token on DockerHub -> https://docs.docker.com/security/for-developers/access-tokens/#create-an-access-token
-2. Add secrets with DockerHub Username and Access Token to repository -> https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository
+2. Add secrets with DockerHub Username and Access Token to repository -> https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository or by CLI -> https://cli.github.com/manual/gh_secret_set
+   - gh secret set "SECRET NAME" (verbose, user will be asked to enter value for a secret)

 Next step is to run GitHub Actions:
 1. It can be done via GitHub CLI -> https://cli.github.com/manual/gh_workflow_run or manually from GitHub GUI -> https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow